Royal Romance

 What makes a good royal romance?

 Strong royal romances balance spectacle with intimacy.
-The crown should complicate the relationship, not just decorate it.
+The crown should complicate the relationship, beyond decorate it.
 The best stories make duty feel real, so choosing love feels earned.

 Ready for your story?
 Imagine living it.